k9chen/k9chen.github.io/_news/announcement_0_5.md

 related_posts: false
 ---

-Interned at the Neuroimaging Innovation Center at Barrow Neurological Institute, conducting research on the characterization and analysis of **Diffusion MRI Biomarkers of Peripheral Nerve Trauma**.
+Interned at the Neuroimaging Innovation Center at Barrow Neurological Institute, conducting research on the NIH-funded study **Diffusion MRI Biomarkers of Peripheral Nerve Trauma**.